openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 Implementers of this specification MUST implement the controls as defined in this section to detect such an attack.

 This specification assumes that a Verifiable Credential is always presented with a cryptographic proof of possession which can be a Verifiable Presentation.
-This cryptographic proof of possession MUST be bound by the Wallet to the intended audience (the Client Identifier of the Verifier) and the respective transaction (identified by the Nonce in the Authorization Request).
+This cryptographic proof of possession MUST be bound by the Wallet to the intended audience (the Client Identifier of the Verifier) and the respective transaction (identified by the `nonce` parameter in the Authorization Request).
 The Verifier MUST verify this binding.

 The Verifier MUST create a fresh, cryptographically random number with sufficient entropy for every Authorization Request, store it with its current session, and pass it in the `nonce` Authorization Request Parameter to the Wallet.

 The Wallet MUST link every Verifiable Presentation returned to the Verifier in the VP Token to the `client_id` and the `nonce` values of the respective Authentication Request.

 The Verifier MUST validate every individual Verifiable Presentation in an Authorization Response and ensure that it is linked to the values of the `client_id` and the `nonce` parameter it had used for the respective Authorization Request.
+If the response contains

 The `client_id` is used to detect the presentation of Verifiable Credentials to a party other than the one intended.
 This allows Verifiers take appropriate action in that case, such as not accepting the Verifiable Presentation.
 The `nonce` value binds the Presentation to a certain authentication transaction and allows the Verifier to detect injection of a Presentation in the flow, which is especially important in the flows where the Presentation is passed through the front-channel.